 Napoli Afragola High Speed Train Station

 For the foundations we proposed large, 1,000 mm-diameter piles, the most appropriate solution given the site’s location in a seismic zone, reinforced to resist ground movement.
-Though the building changed in shape along its 500 m length, our system used the same foundation type throughout, allowing an even distribution of loads and reducing differential settlement.
+Though the building changes in shape along its 500 m length, our system uses the same foundation type throughout, allowing an even distribution of loads and reducing differential settlement.